LinuxCommandLibrary

 CAVEATS

 The arp command is deprecated in favor of ip neigh on modern Linux.
-Static entries don't survive reboots by default.
-ARP is only used for IPv4; IPv6 uses Neighbor Discovery.
+Static entries do not survive reboots by default.
+ARP is only used for IPv4; IPv6 uses Neighbor Discovery Protocol (NDP).

 HISTORY

 arp has been part of Unix networking since the early days of TCP/IP in the 1980s.
-On Linux, it's part of net-tools, which is being replaced by iproute2.
+On Linux, it is part of the net-tools package, which is being superseded by iproute2.

 SEE ALSO